Skip to main content

 2. Level Two - Reactive: A compliance mindset; actions are taken primarily to comply with relevant laws and social pressures.

 4. Level Four - Progressive: Implementing DEI systemically and showing improved results and outcomes beyond what is required or expected.
-DEI practices are leading to being embedded into the organization's culture, and all organizational structures support DEI with regular communication and robust learning opportunities.
+DEI practices are being embedded into the organization's culture, and all organizational structures support DEI with regular communication and robust learning opportunities.

 5. Level Five - Best Practices: Demonstrating current global best practices in DEI, exemplary DEI strategies are integral and deeply embedded in the organization.
-These include proactive and responsive actions to DEI challenges and a comprehensive approach to inclusion, equity, and racial justice in all systems and with all internal and external stakeholders.
+These include proactive and responsive actions to address DEI challenges, and a comprehensive approach to inclusion, equity, and racial justice in all systems and with all internal and external stakeholders.

-The GDEIB is a versatile resource for various DEI-related activities, including vision and strategy development, organizational assessment, stakeholder engagement, progress measurement, recruitment guidance, and knowledge sharing.
-The GDEIB can be used by organizations with or without DEI personnel, with feedback solicited as informed opinions.
+It can be used by organizations with or without DEI personnel, with feedback solicited as informed opinions.
 Formal evaluations should encompass quantitative and qualitative assessments, focusing on departmental performance rather than overarching organizational rankings.